Azure/Cloud-Native/website/blog-30-days-of-ia-2024/2024-09-20/setting-up-your-development-environment-2.md

 </head>

 <!-- End METADATA -->
-Learn what you need to set up and configure your development environment before we start to build our example generative AI app.

 ## 2.b.
 Setting up your development environment

 ## Day 2: Part 2.
 Preparing the Azure OpenAI Service resource